abrahamnunes/fitr/README.rst

 You can install fitr from the command line using `pip install fitr`.

-A tutorial can be found `here <http://www.abrahamnunes.com/fitr/fitr-intro-tutorial.html>`_.
+Tutorials (Jupyter Notebooks) can be found in the examples folder.

 .. |Build status| image:: https://travis-ci.org/ComputationalPsychiatry/fitr.svg?branch=master
    :target: https://travis-ci.org/ComputationalPsychiatry/fitr